hrshith/Screen-Off/README.md

-# Laptop Screen Off ubuntu
+# Screen Off

-This project provides a script/utility to turn off the laptop screen programmatically.
+A useful script for home server users who like me are using laptops as their home servers.
+This script allows you to turn your laptop screen off (default 2 mins) since there is no such functionality available natively.

 ## Installation